Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Introduction

+{An RL-based model-free control of drug dosing for cancer treatment is presented in \mbox{\cite{padmanabhan2017reinforcement}}.
+The authors use a Q-learning method to schedule the dosing to maximize immune cells for patients.
+Nevertheless, the presented method is not categorized among targeted drug delivery approaches.
+In the paper \mbox{\cite{bejar2018deep}}, a Q-learning method with the actor-critic architecture and the deep deterministic policy gradient algorithm is investigated to navigate a particle within an undisturbed 2-D space.
+The approach uses a linearized model of the system around an equilibrium point to prepare the necessary feedback signals for the controller.
+However, the approach is not tested in the presence of perturbations.
+Xu et al. in \mbox{\cite{xu2021reinforcement}} proposes an RL control of a flexible magnetically actuated joint.
+The study focuses primarily on the tilt motion control for the tip of the instrument, rather than the navigation of the entire joint, as the primary objective.}

+{Reinforcement learning algorithms have also been used in a variety of applications, including collaborative assembly tasks \mbox{\cite{zhang2022reinforcement}}, space capture missions \mbox{\cite{jiang2022integrated}}, and 3D navigation in cluttered environments \mbox{\cite{hu2021sim}}.
+Zhang et al. in \mbox{\cite{zhang2022reinforcement}} employ a deep deterministic policy gradient algorithm for the task allocation problem in human-robot collaborative assembly tasks.
+Jiang et al. in \mbox{\cite{jiang2022integrated}} also modify a deep deterministic policy gradient algorithm to develop an adaptive tracking controller based on a highly nonlinear dynamic model of a three-module cable-driven continuum robot.
+Furthermore, Hu et al. in \mbox{\cite{hu2021sim}} propose a reinforcement learning-based point-to-point navigation algorithm for a mobile robot in a 3D constrained terrain environment.}

-By investigating the existing results on magnetic control of small-scale robots (as were reviewed earlier), the following issues are noteworthy: the existing studies employ either open-loop or traditional closed-loop control mechanisms that may show degraded performance or fail in uncertain environments.
+By investigating the existing results on magnetic control of small-scale robots (as were reviewed earlier), the following issues are noteworthy: The existing studies mainly employ open-loop or closed-loop control mechanisms that are incapable of accomplishing a given task in uncertain environments.
 In other words, in practice, the methods are not robust in the presence of disturbances.
-In addition, the existing studies do not take into account any obstacles in the designing of controllers or trajectory planners, and then these methods are not suitable for realistic scenarios.
+In addition, the existing studies do not take into account any obstacles in the design of controllers or trajectory planners, so these methods are not suitable for realistic scenarios.

+{It is worth mentioning that coping with disturbances and uncertain environments, together with tracking trajectories or set-point regulations, are the primary factors in controller design and trajectory planners.
+An interesting point in the magnetic control of milliscale robots is that the mechanism allows teleoperating particles wirelessly.
+Usually, remote control mechanisms are used when working in an environment that is hazardous or not feasible due to confined or difficult-to-reach areas.
+This makes the control of magnetic particles more prone to uncertainties.}

+{ The general motivation behind the presented method is bridging the gap between simulations and the real-world implementation of a reinforcement learning algorithm for a robotic application.
+When it comes to obstacle avoidance and perturbation handling scenarios, many approaches have been proposed to solve the challenges.
+Some methods such as \mbox{\cite{lumelsky1990incorporating,borenstein1991vector,simmons1996curvature}} achieve local optima and therefore can not guarantee a feasible obstacle-free path.
+Some others \mbox{\cite{diankov2007randomized,burns2005toward,sprunk2011online}} do global searches for a feasible, valid path, yet the heavy computational costs prevent them from reacting properly to pop-up obstacles.